processone/docs.ejabberd.im/content/admin/configuration.md

 with your config file comments, syntax, etc.

-Please, consult `ejabberd.log` for configuration errors. `ejabberd` will report syntax related errors, as well as complains about unknown options.
+Please, consult `ejabberd.log` for configuration errors. `ejabberd` will report syntax related errors, as well as complains about unknown options and invalid values.
-The later error typically looks like this:

-    17:10:52.858 [error] unknown option 'db_typ' for module 'mod_roster' will be likely ignored, available options are: 'access', 'db_type', 'store_current_id', 'versioning'

-Unknown options are not ignored at the moment in order to make legacy third-party modules work.
 Make sure you respect indentation (YAML is sensitive to this) or you will get pretty cryptic errors.

 ## Legacy Configuration File